Second-Trimester Examinations and Tests

 - Electronic fetal heart monitoring (non-stress) any time after 20 weeks of pregnancy to monitor how your fetus is doing.

 Pregnant women and their partners can choose whether to have tests for birth defects.
 It can be a hard and emotional choice.
 You need to think about what the results of a test would mean to you and how they might affect your choices about your pregnancy.
-You and your doctor can choose from several tests.
+You and your health professional can choose from several tests.
 What you choose depends on your wishes, where you are in your pregnancy, your family health history, and what tests are available in your area.
 You may have no tests, one test, or several tests.

 Second-trimester tests for birth defects can be done between 15 and 20 weeks of pregnancy.
 The triple or quad screening checks the amounts of three or four substances in a pregnant woman's blood.
 They can also be done as part of an integrated screening test.
 Amniocentesis may also be done to find certain birth defects.